joshuabhorrocks/joshuabhorrocks/README.md

-# Hello and welcome to my Github!
+# Hello and Welcome to my Github!
 ## My name is Joshua Horrocks and I'm a Full Stack Web Developer.
 I trained and studied at Lambda School and have a passion for coding.
 Front-End Development is where I prefer to spend most of my time but am proficient in all aspects of Web Development!

 ## - Web Developer, trained at Lambda School